Financial-Times/o-ads/docs/docs/developer-guide/display.md

 The `Responsive (2x2)` format is specifically used for creatives that respond to the width of the browser (and so can be used at any breakpoint).
 As such, if a responsive creative is served, o-ads will not request another ad when the breakpoint changes.

-### Targeting
+## Targeting

 You can provide specific targeting key/values for a slot:

 `data-o-ads-targeting="key=value;key2=value2;"`

 The most common use case for this is what is known as the `pos` key.
 This is used by ad-ops to identify the position of the ad on the page.
-The most common values used at the FT are `pos=top` and `pos=mid` for the first and second ad on the page respectively.
+The most common values used at the FT are `pos=top` and `pos=mid` for the first and second ad on the page, respectively.
 However, when adding a new ad slot, this value should be confirmed with AdOps.

-### Styling/classes
+## Styling with Classes

 o-ads provides some classes to add some basic branded styling to the ad slot.

 * `.o-ads--reserve-90`
-This placeholds an area of height 90px (with padding) in the slot.
-This is used to prevent the page jumping when an ad loads. (at least when a Leaderboard/Superleaderboard height ad is served)
+This is a placeholder for an area of height 90px (with padding) in the slot.
+This is used to prevent the page jumping when an ad loads (at least when a Leaderboard/SuperLeaderboard height ad is served).

 * `.o-ads--reserve-250`
 As above - but should only really be used if _only_ a 250px height ad will be used in that slot (as other ads would have empty space around as a result).